Rape during the liberation of France

-U.S. soldiers were committing rape against French women during and after the liberation of France in the later stages of World War II.
-The sociologist J. Robert Lilly of Northern Kentucky University estimates that U.S. servicemen committed around 4,500 rapes in France between June 1944 and the end of the war in May 1945.
+U.S. soldiers committed acts of rape against French women during and after the liberation of France in the later stages of World War II.
+The sociologist J. Robert Lilly of Northern Kentucky University estimates that 4,500 instances of sexual assault had been transgressed by U.S servicemen in France from June 1944 to the end of the war in May 1945.

 Background

 The invasion of Normandy in June and a second invasion in the south in August, put over two million front line and support troops of the Western Allies into France in 1944.

-The Liberation of Paris followed on 25 August.
-Except for German forces penned in the south-west (e.g., around Bordeaux) or in ports, the majority of German troops were pushed back to the Siegfried Line by the end of 1944.
-After the war, the repatriation for demobilisation of the troops took time.
+The Liberation of Paris followed on 25 August and the majority of German troops had been pushed back to the Siegfried Line by the end of 1944.
+After the war, the repatriation for demobilization of the troops took time.
 Even in 1946, months after VE-day, there were still about 1.5 million troops in Europe.
-The housing and management of the thousands of troops awaiting embarkation on a ship for home was a problem.

 Life magazine reported the widespread view among American troops of France as "a tremendous brothel inhabited by 40 million hedonists who spent all their time eating, drinking, making love, and, in general, having a hell of a good time".

 French complaints

-By the late summer of 1944, soon after the invasion of Normandy, women in Normandy began to report rapes by American soldiers.
+By the late summer of 1944, soon after the invasion of Normandy, women in Normandy began to report numerous instances of sexual violence by American soldiers.
 Hundreds of cases were reported.

 In 1945, after the end of the war in Europe, Le Havre was filled with American servicemen awaiting return to the States.
 A Le Havre citizen wrote to the mayor that the people of Le Havre were "attacked, robbed, run over both on the street and in our houses" and "This is a regime of terror, imposed by bandits in uniform."
 A coffeehouse owner from Le Havre testified, "We expected friends who would not make us ashamed of our defeat.
 Instead, there came only incomprehension, arrogance, incredibly bad manners and the swagger of conquerors."
 Such behavior also was common in Cherbourg.
-One resident stated that "With the Germans, the men had to camouflage themselves—but with the Americans, we had to hide the women."
+There existed a local saying that "With the Germans, the men had to camouflage themselves—but with the Americans, we had to hide the women."

-U.S. troops committed 208 rapes and about 30 murders in the department of Manche.
+U.S. troops committed 208 acts of rape and about 30 murders in the department of Manche.